-New FWF-funded START project October 2022 – September 2028
+New FWF-funded START project October 2022 – September 2028 – VALUE VACC

-This study investigates how different actors value vaccination and which valuation repertoires they use to do this (scientific, economic, ethical, social, or personal).
+In this six-year research project, we examine how different actors value vaccination and which valuation repertoires they use to do this (scientific, economic, ethical, social, or personal).
 These repertoires, we hypothesize, both reflect and reproduce broader societal perceptions of governance.
 We examine valuation practices in five sites relevant to vaccination governance, with Austria as a paradigmatic case: policy programs, primary care, industry, scientific research, and social media.
 We ask: how do different actors assign value to vaccination and its governance, and how, in turn, do these valuations both reflect and produce particular forms of governance?

 Research Profile